-Sekinchan - Paddy Field and Fishing Velliage at Selangor, Malaysia
+Sekinchan - Paddy Field and Fishing Vellage at Selangor, Malaysia

 Location Of Sekinchan

 Sekinchan is a small town located in the state of Selangor, Malaysia.
-It is about 102 km of the north of Kuala Lumpur, 28 km from Kuala Selangor.
-Sekinchan is a little town in the middle of the main rice-bowl area of Selangor, in the Sabak Bernam district.
+It is about 102 km north of Kuala Lumpur, and 28 km from Kuala Selangor.
+Sekinchan is in the middle of the main rice-bowl area of Selangor, in the Sabak Bernam district.
 It is one of the major rice producing areas of Malaysia.

-Sekinchan in Chinese mean "village suitable for plantation', the land and weather is suitable for farming of paddy, fruits and palm tree.
+Sekinchan in Chinese mean "village suitable for plantation', the land and weather is suitable for farming of rice, fruits and oil palm trees.
 It is the highest rice production per acre in Malaysia.
 Total farming land paddy and fruits is about 4,300 acres.
-You can see a wide green paddy field in your right when you arrive Sekinchan.
+You can see a wide green paddy field on your right when you arrive in Sekinchan.
 It also popular as a fishing village.